Battersea Power Station: 2012 redevelopment plans

 The power station's 39 acre site received much interest, with many submitting bids in the 2012 sale.

 Potential buyers were required to preserve the station's Grade II* listed four iconic chimneys and lime wash towers.
+The chimneys are protected structures.

 Following the failure of the REO bid to develop the site, in February 2012, the power station was put up for sale on the open market for the first time in its history.
 The sale was conducted by the commercial estate agent, Knight Frank, on behalf of the site's creditors.
 In May 2012, several bids were received for the landmark site, which was put on the market after Nama and Lloyds Banking Group called in loans held by Treasury Holdings' Real Estate Opportunities (REO).
 Bids were received from Chelsea F.C. with other interested parties including a Malaysian interest, SP Setia, London & Regional, a company owned by the London-based Livingstone brothers, and housebuilder Berkeley.
 The net price was £400 million which would discharge the £325 million to cover the debts held by Nama and Lloyds plus a £100 million contribution to the Northern line extension.
 If the sale was unsuccessful, the administrator or its agent(s) would have kept the landowner's duty to maintain and preserve the site per its listed status.